18F/hub/_pages/blogging.md

 ---
-title: How to write a blog for 18F
+title: How to write a blog post for 18F
 ---
 # {{ page.title }}